Quasipotential of the Maier-Stein model

 \[\begin{aligned} \dot{u} &= u - u^3 - \beta\, u v^2 \\ \dot{v} &= -(1 + u^2) v \end{aligned}\]

-with $\beta = 5$.
-The system has two stable fixed points at $(\pm 1, 0)$ and a saddle at the origin; the saddle value of $U_A$ is the Freidlin-Wentzell barrier between the wells.
+the standard nongradient benchmark in the large-deviations literature.
+For every $\beta > 0$ the system has two stable fixed points at $(\pm 1, 0)$ and a saddle at the origin; the saddle value of $U_A$ is the Freidlin-Wentzell barrier between the wells.

 qp = quasipotential(sys, grid, [-1.0, 0.0])